Select and Survey ROI

 Survey region of interest (ROI)

-For a spectrum image (SI) acquisition, it is necessary to allocate a region on the survey image to be used for acquisition.
-These regions are marked by ROI markers in green.
-The type of the SI markers depends on the SI mode and can be either point, line or rectangle ROIs.
-You can position, resize and remove the survey ROI like any other ROI marker.
+For a spectrum image (SI) acquisition, allocating a region on the survey image for acquisition is necessary.
+These regions are marked in green by ROI markers.
+The type of SI markers depends on the SI mode and can be either point, line, or rectangle ROIs.
+You can position, resize, and remove the survey ROI like any other ROI marker.

-1. Add a survey ROI by selecting a SI mode.
+1. Add a survey ROI by selecting an SI mode.

-If the STEM-SI palette is in mode selection state, selecting any mode will automatically add the appropriate survey ROI to the survey image which is also automatically assigned by this action.
-The position and size will be the same as the one used for the last SI acquisition of that type.
+Suppose the STEM-SI palette is in a mode selection state.
+In that case, selecting any mode will automatically add the appropriate survey ROI to the image, which this action automatically assigns.
+The position and size will be the same as those used for the last SI acquisition of that type.

 1. Floating menuAdd a survey ROI by using the floating menu.

-When you right-click a recent image on the View workspace, the SI ROI tool in the floating menu will appear.
-This dropdown menu allows you to select the SI type.
-With this tool, you can create the survey ROI directly on the image.
+When you right-click a recent image on the View workspace, the SI ROI tool will appear in the floating menu.
+This drop-down menu allows you to select the SI type.
+This tool can create the survey ROI directly on the image.
 Then, the image is automatically assigned as a survey image while the spectrum imaging mode is adjusted.
 Other, now obsolete survey ROIs are automatically removed.

 Note: For Multi-Point, keep the Shift key pressed while adding a point to keep the tool active and allow multiple points to be added in a series of clicks.